 4D The interviewer should remember that a decision to continue recording against the wishes of the suspect may be the subject of comment in court.

-4E If the custody officer is called to deal with the complaint, the recorder should, if possible, be left on until the custody officer has entered the room and spoken to the person being interviewed.
+4E If the custody officer, or in the case of a person who has not been arrested, a sergeant, is called to deal with the complaint, the recorder should, if possible, be left on until the officer has entered the room and spoken to the person being interviewed.
 Continuation or termination of the interview should be at the interviewer’s discretion pending action by an inspector under Code C, paragraph 9.2.

 4F If the complaint is about a matter not connected with this Code or Code C, the decision to continue is at the interviewer’s discretion.
-When the interviewer decides to continue the interview, they shall tell the suspect the complaint will be brought to the custody officer’s attention at the conclusion of the interview.
-When the interview is concluded the interviewer must, as soon as practicable, inform the custody officer about the existence and nature of the complaint made.
+When the interviewer decides to continue the interview, they shall tell the suspect that at the conclusion of the interview, the complaint will be brought to the attention of the custody officer, or in the case of a person who has not been arrested, a sergeant.
+When the interview is concluded the interviewer must, as soon as practicable, inform the custody officer or, as the case may be, the sergeant, about the existence and nature of the complaint made.

-4G The interviewer should remember that it may be necessary to show to the court that nothing occurred during a break or between interviews which influenced the suspect's recorded evidence.
+4G In considering whether to caution again after a break, the interviewer should bear in mind that they may have to satisfy a court that the person understood that they were still under caution when the interview resumed.
+The interviewer should also remember that it may be necessary to show to the court that nothing occurred during a break or between interviews which influenced the suspect's recorded evidence.
 After a break or at the beginning of a subsequent interview, the interviewer should consider summarising on the record the reason for the break and confirming this with the suspect.

-4H Where the interview is being recorded and the media or the recording equipment fails the officer conducting the interview should stop the interview immediately.
-Where part of the interview is unaffected by the error and is still accessible on the media, that media shall be copied and sealed in the suspect’s presence and the interview recommenced using new equipment/media as required.
-Where the content of the interview has been lost in its entirety the media should be sealed in the suspect’s presence and the interview begun again.
-If the recording equipment cannot be fixed or no replacement is immediately available the interview should be recorded in accordance with Code C, section 11.
+4H Where the interview is being recorded and the media or the recording equipment fails the interviewer should stop the interview immediately.
+Where part of the interview is unaffected by the error and is still accessible on the media, that part shall be copied and sealed in the suspect’s presence as a master copy and the interview recommenced using new equipment/media as required.
+Where the content of the interview has been lost in its entirety, the media should be sealed in the suspect’s presence and the interview begun again.
+If the recording equipment cannot be fixed or no replacement is immediately available, the interview should be recorded in accordance with Code C, section 11.

 5 After the interview

-5.1 The interviewer shall make a note in their pocket book that the interview has taken place, was audibly recorded, its time, duration and date and the master recording’s identification number.
+5.1 The interviewer shall make a note in their pocket book that the interview has taken place and that it was audibly recorded, the time it commenced, its duration and date and identification number of the master recording.

 5.2 If no proceedings follow in respect of the person whose interview was recorded, the recording media must be kept securely as in paragraph 6.1 and Note 6A.